If only we could stop the aging process. Growing old is not for the faint of heart.

 A plan for care

 The holidays are always a busy time for us and our colleagues.
 As families gather together during year-end holidays, changes in health, diet, hobbies and lucidity may be apparent.
 But changes can be masked and subtle.

-Check out our News Brief November 2017 – Ignorance is bliss for the two factors to consider when planning for long-term care expense along with the three questions that will help you form your long-term care plan.
+Check out our blog Ignorance is Bliss for the two factors to consider when planning for long-term care expense along with the three questions that will help you form your long-term care plan.

 Don’t put it off.
 It’s an easier conversation when parents can participate and explain their wishes.

 And, don’t forget that it’s even harder for parents to admit that they need some help than it is for us adult kids to hear that they do.